-Under the rules of the Nasdaq Stock Market (the "Nasdaq") and our Corporate Governance Guidelines, independent directors must comprise a majority of our Board of Directors.
-Under the Nasdaq rules, a director will only qualify as an "independent director" if our Board of Directors affirmatively determines that the director, in the opinion of our Board of Directors, does not have a relationship which would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Under the rules of the Nasdaq Stock Market ("Nasdaq") and our Corporate Governance Guidelines, independent directors must comprise a majority of our Board of Directors.
+Under Nasdaq rules, a director will only qualify as an "independent director" if our Board of Directors affirmatively determines that the director, in the opinion of our Board of Directors, does not have a relationship which would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

 Our Board reviews any relationship that each of our directors has with us, either directly or indirectly, that could interfere with exercising independent judgment in carrying out a director's responsibilities.
 Our Board has affirmatively determined that each of Messrs.
-Harrison, Frank, Tzur, and Levy, Mses.
+Harrison, Frank, and Levy, Mses.
 Bond and Sudnow is "independent" as that term is defined under the rules of Nasdaq.
-Mr. Tannenbaum is not an independent director as a result of his position as our Chief Executive Officer and Mr. Kalikow is not an independent director as a result of his position as our Chief Executive Officer and Mr. Kalikow is not an independent director as a result of his position.
+Mr. Tannenbaum is not an independent director as a result of his position as our Chief Executive Officer and Mr. Kalikow is not an independent director as a result of his position as our Head of Real Estate.
+Tomer Tzur, who served on our Board until his resignation in November 2022, qualified as an independent director during the period of his service on our Board.